Luketedwards/harmonize/README.md

 1. Quickly understand the purpose and layout of the site.
 2. Understand how to create a profile and navigate the sites functionality.
 3. Be able to customise my profile.
+4. Be able to view other users profiles and interact with them.

 - As a returning visitor I want to: